ziehro/DataSciencePortfolio-Chris-Ziehr/BeachDataAnalysis/README.md

 - Visualization of beaches based on selected environmental metrics.
 - Customizable views for different data analysis needs.

-To run the BeachBookMap application, navigate to the `BeachBookMap` folder and execute the `BeachBookMap.py` Python script.
+To run the BeachBookMap application, execute the `BeachBookMap.py` Python script.

 ## Installation